osandov/blktests/Documentation/running-tests.md

 Tests specified explicitly on the command line will always run even if they are in `EXCLUDE`.

+If `EXCLUDE` is defined as a normal variable instead of an array, it will be converted to an array by splitting on whitespace.

 ### Quick Runs and Test Timeouts